<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) How do your finances look?

 Getting your finances in order before jumping into a real estate investment can reduce your financial risk since you can invest with the peace of mind that should something happen or the property sits vacant, you can afford to pay the mortgage.
-Learn more in Two Pillars of Real Estate Investing While Serving in the Military and What to Know About Your Finances Before Buying a Home.
+Learn more in What to Know About Your Finances Before Buying a Home.

 A huge part of knowing whether or not real estate is a good investment for you is understanding what it means to be a landlord and if you’d make a good one.

-As a homeowner renting out your property, you’re putting yourself at risk.
-You’re crossing your fingers and praying that the tenant you spent so much time screening cares for your investment and cares for it as such.
+As a homeowner renting out your property, you’re taking on a certain amount of risk.
+You hope that the tenant you spent so much time screening cares for your investment and treats it as if it were their own.

 What to Do Before You Buy an Investment Property